rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 ```

-So what are we doing here?
+So, what are we doing here?
 First, we rename eth0 to a new name that we can manage, we've chosen "net0" here.
 Second, we assign the new static IP that we have allocated for our container.
 In this case 192.168.1.151.
 Next, we need to add a route for when we bring up the net0 interface.
 The "onlink" says to ignore the fact that the interface is currently in the down state and add the route.
 Finally, we bring up the interface.

-Make our script exeutable with
+Make our script executable with

 ```
 chmod +x /usr/local/sbin/static